jfausto/Getting-and-Cleaning-Data/Final Assignement/CodeBook.md

 subjectid -- Number of the subject under experimentation -- number (1 to 30 subjects)

 (The following measures are averages given by the mean() function of the raw data coming from the Samsung S2 data.
-All of below are numbers) tBodyAcc-mean()-X
+All of the elements below are numbers)

-tBodyAcc-mean()-Y
-tBodyAcc-mean()-Z
+tBodyAcc-mean()-X   tBodyAcc-mean()-Y tBodyAcc-mean()-Z

 tBodyAcc-std()-X  tBodyAcc-std()-Y  tBodyAcc-std()-Z